Advocacy for Victims of Defective Products in North Carolina and South Carolina

 Essure has been marketed as a safe, effective method of sterilization.
 Usually implanted in a doctor’s office rather than a hospital, the device is a popular alternative to tubal ligation for women who consider their families to be complete and do not wish to have additional children in the future.
 Unfortunately, many of the complaints against Essure suggest that it is neither safe nor effective for some women.
 Unplanned pregnancies have been reported at a rate much higher than the manufacturer originally claimed was likely, and injuries such as perforations of the fallopian tubes have been reported.
 In some cases, hysterectomies, other invasive medical procedures, and even death have been alleged.

 Hire an Essure Injury Lawyer in North Carolina or South Carolina

 For patients who are able to make out a viable claim, substantial money damages may be available.
 However, the burden of proof in a defective product case is on the person making the claim.
 Product injury cases thus must be thoroughly investigated and zealously litigated, since the manufacturers and sellers of even obviously dangerous products may fight hard against a finding of liability in court.
 At Grimes Teich Anderson, our product liability lawyers are here to help victims file a claim against the makers of Essure, seeking fair compensation for what they have gone through.
-We represent people throughout North Carolina and South Carolina, including in Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, Greenville, Spartanburg, and Gaffney.
+We represent people throughout North Carolina and South Carolina, including in Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, Greenville, and Spartanburg.
 If you believe that you may have a claim based on Essure or another medical device, such as transvaginal mesh, call us at 800-533-6845 or contact us online for a free consultation about your potential claim.